jaredponn/Probable-Octo-Journey/README.md

 # Playing the game
 - WASD to move
 - SPACE to attack (shoot or attack with a bat)
-- F to swap weapons
+- X to swap weapons
 - Q to place a turret (if you have enough money)
 - E to place a trap (if you have enough money)
-- R to buy more ammo (if you have enough money)
+- B to buy more ammo (if you have enough money)
 - P to pause the game (only in the main game state)

 Aim with the mouse.
 Go kill some zombies!
 See if you can get on the score board.

 Rumour has it that there's an epic boss zombie fight if you can make it that far.
-Killing him might make you win the game and you can hear some nice victory vibes :)
+Killing him might make you win the game and you can hear some nice victory vibes.

 # Running the unit tests